John-Nagle/ttyloopdriver/README.md

 ![Prototype board](board/images/boardpopulatedv1.0.jpg)

 WORK IN PROGRESS.
+# Status

-Status: version 1 not successful.
+version 1 not successful.
 The 555 timer can't produce enough peak drive for the MOSFET, and only about 20V comes out.
 Redesign underway.

+Update 2016-12-19

+Redesign complete.
+SPICE model (in directory "circuitsim/ttydriver.asc") works.
+Gil Smith is building up a prototype for circuit testing.
+If that works, a new PC board will be designed.

+The next PC board will have switches, LEDs, and phone jacks on the board, so no external wiring harness will be required.

 # What it is